BradenBellTTU/CSC-2400/Project1/README.md

 # Program: Project 1
-Author: Braden Bell
+Author: Braden Bell\n
 Date Created: 08/30/23
 Last Modified: 10/02/23
 Description:
 This program is a command-line utility for calculating the Greatest Common Divisor (GCD) of two integers.
 It provides three different algorithms for calculating the GCD:
 1. Extended Euclidean Algorithm
 2. Consecutive Integer Checking Algorithm
 3. Middle School Method (Bonus)

 The program takes two integers, m and n, as command-line arguments and outputs the GCD in the format: gcd(m, n) = v, where m and n are the input values, and v is the calculated GCD.
 The program is implemented in Python and adheres to the requirements specified in the Project1 assignment.

 Usage:
     python3 babell45_project1.py <integer_1> <integer_2>